-The proposal to include the Airport as part of the strategy for the new plan would make good use of safeguarded land in the 2018 Local Plans that is also a brownfield site and is a good fit with a low carbon growth strategy.
-Delivery of homes and jobs would start post 2030 to follow relocation of Marshall's airside activities.
+The proposal to include the Airport as part of the strategy for the new plan would make good use of safeguarded land in the 2018 Local Plans that is also a brownfield site and is a good fit with a low carbon growth.
+The additional homes and jobs envisaged for the site are proposed to be located on the 'safeguarded land' identified in the 2018 Local Plans, currently in use by Cambridge Airport; delivery of these homes and jobs would start post 2030 to follow relocation of Marshall's airside activities.
 Marshall proposed a larger site that would require land to be released from the Green Belt.
-The councils consider there are no exceptional circumstances for releasing the land from the Green Belt, and that homes and jobs would not come forward in the plan period on the basis that that only part of the site is capable of coming forward by 2041 and that development should build out from the current edge of Cambridge.
+The Councils consider there are no exceptional circumstances for releasing the land from the Green Belt, and that homes and jobs would not come forward in the plan period on the basis that that only part of the site is capable of coming forward by 2041 and that development should build out from the current edge of Cambridge.